 — Daniel Levitin, author of This Is Your Brain on Music

-“Our relationship with sound is complicated, our brain filtering and selecting, turning the volume up and down, creating meaning and vivid memories.
+“With eyes closed and not seeing, while exhaling and not smelling, we hear.
+Hearing never takes a break.
+So our relationship with sound is complicated, our brain filtering and selecting, turning the volume up and down, creating meaning and vivid memories.
 This is the best book I’ve seen about what sound is—and what sound means to us.”

 SHAKESPEARE IN A DIVIDED AMERICA: What His Plays Tell Us about Our Past and Future